ymyke/strela/README.md

 ## A note on tests

 Some of the tests hit the net and are marked as such with `pytest.mark.net`.
+That way, you can easily run exclude those tests if you like: `pytest -m "not net"`.